Bouke/HAP/docs/Getting Started.md

 ```

 ## First run
-Now that you have all the dependencies installed, you should be able to build and run the project.
+Now that you have all the dependencies installed, you should be able to build and run the demo.
 For optimal performance, use a release build:
 ```
-swift run -c release hap-server
+swift run -c release hap-demo
 ```